-individuals, we comply with the requirements of the National Privacy Principles (NPPs) in the Federal Privacy Act 1988.
+The Australian Recording Industry Association Limited (ARIA) respects the privacy of the individuals we deal with.
+In our handling of personally identifiable information about individuals, we comply with the requirements of the Australian Privacy Principles (APPs) in the Federal Privacy Act 1988.

-- What personal information does ARIA collect?
+- What kinds of personal information does ARIA collect and hold?

-- How does ARIA use personal information?
+- How does ARIA collect personal information?

 - Who does ARIA usually disclose personal information to?

 - Storage, security and destruction of personal information

 - How do I access and correct my personal information?